A Mackey-functor theoretic interpretation of biset functors: Mackey functors on

-We can also formulate this by using $\Sbb$.
-In the following definition, when we speak of a 2-functor from $\Sbb$ to $\Sett$, we regard $\Sett$ as a 2-category equipped only with identity 2-cells.
-Thus a 2-functor $\Sbb\to\Sett$ is nothing but a functor $\Csc\to\Sett$. \begin{dfn} A {\it semi-Mackey functor} $M=(M^{\ast},M_{\ast})$ on $\Sbb$ is a pair of a contravariant 2-functor
+We can alternatively define a semi-Mackey functor by using $\Sbb$.
+In the following, when we speak of a 2-functor from $\Sbb$ to $\Sett$, we regard $\Sett$ as a 2-category equipped only with identity 2-cells.
+Thus a 2-functor $\Sbb\to\Sett$ is nothing but a functor $\Csc\to\Sett$.